 The Maryland Criminal Code Title 8 sets out the requirements for convicting someone of a fraud offense.
 The law divides fraud in Maryland into different categories depending on the facts and circumstances of the offense.
-Writing bad checks, committing financial fraud, counterfeiting, credit card fraud, and identity fraud are all different type of fraud crimes in Maryland, among other categories.
+Writing bad checks, committing financial fraud, counterfeiting, credit card fraud, and identity fraud are all different types of fraud crimes in Maryland, among other categories.
 The Maryland Code also criminalizes healthcare fraud and public benefit fraud, which include things like unemployment insurance, Medicaid, and food stamps.

 Penalties for Maryland Fraud Crimes